ayushnau/ecommerceCart/README.md

 ## Checkout the demo here:
 https://youtu.be/bJRqU4tQ8IY

-This is an e-commerce application built using Next.js, Redux, Firebase and Tailwind
+This is an e-commerce application built using Next.js, Redux, Firebase, Turborepo  and Tailwind

 ## Features